Out in the UK This Week

 Gravity (Warner, cert 12, Blu-ray/DVD/Download)

 By now you will already know whether the Oscar-winning Gravity is the sort of film you want to watch, or watch again.
 It’s had so much publicity and so many reviews that there’s no point adding anything.
 So I’ll just tell you that I got stuck getting up out of my chair watching this film.
 I was going to pause it and grab a drink and as I was halfway up the debris from the space satellite struck space-walking rookie astronaut Sandra Bullock, blasting her off into almost certain annihilation.
 Something like 20 minutes later I was still in the same position, crouched in an extreme lean-forward, almost not breathing.
 That tense.
 Other things?
 The way the film constantly instructs us in Newtonian physics – Bullock grabs a fire extinguisher to douse a fire and the equal/opposite reaction blasts her backwards with rocketlike force.
 George Clooney’s seasoned cheesy senior astronaut plays the Hollywood hero stereotype like Heifetz on his Stradivarius.
 Talking of which, the soundtrack swerves what I usually refer to in my notes as the “bloody strings”.
 I love Emmanuel Lubezki’s cinematography – has anyone since Kubrick shot space this clean and white/black?
 And it’s surely no coincidence that Bullock is often shot in the same way that Kubrick shot the space child, with light spilling over the edges.
 Gravity is one of the rush of “single person in jeopardy” movies right now – Tom Hanks in Mr Phillips, Robert Redford in All Is Lost, Martina Gedeck in The Wall.
 Why that?
-Maybe a realisation that corporate capitalism doesn’t seem to come running when you’re back’s to the wall – unless your wallet’s open?
+Maybe a realisation that corporate capitalism doesn’t seem to come running when your back’s to the wall – unless your wallet’s open?
 Best sci-fi film of the last 10, 20, 30, years.
 Easy.

 The Patience Stone (Axiom, cert 15, DVD)

-A beautiful Afghan woman looks after her husband, who is comatose thanks to a bullet lodged in his head.
+A beautiful young Afghan woman looks after her husband, who is comatose thanks to a bullet lodged in his head.
 Most of her fellow villagers have fled what is close to being a war zone.
 But she can’t go, because he can’t be moved.
 So, isolated, fearful, she talks to him though he can’t hear her.
 At first it’s about the worries of the day, increasingly about her hopes and fears, eventually about her dissatisfaction with her marriage to him, a man on the cusp of old age.
 She talks about her background, how her sister was given away to a man by her father to pay his gambling debts, the woman’s lot in a male dominated society.
-The woman is visited by militia men, and to avoid being raped tells them she’s a whore.
+The woman is visited by militia men, and to avoid being raped she tells them she’s a whore.
 One of them, the stutterer, comes back later, and offers her money, desperate to sample the wares he believes she is hawking.
 And here’s where Atiq Rahimi’s already interesting and sparse film – for most of it just a couple of actors, one with his eyes closed – starts to edge into unexpected territory.
 Unlike the Saudi film Wadjda, which took an “isn’t it awful” approach to the situation of women in Islam, The Patience Stone is keen to explore both sides of the coin – what Islam denies but also what it supplies.
 Some people won’t feel entirely happy with this, with where this woman – her character is credited simply, totemically, as “the woman” – ends up.
 But this denial of an easy ending is really what the film is all about.

 Dead of Night (StudioCanal, cert PG, Blu-ray/DVD)

-This five-part 1945 horror film from the Ealing studio is credited with being the grand-daddy of the compendium films, a genre still very much alive, on the evidence of V/H/S and its like.
+This five-part 1945 horror film from the Ealing studio is credited with being the grand-daddy of the compendium films, a genre still very much alive, on the evidence of V/H/S and its ilk.
 Four of Ealing’s finest directors contribute – Alberto Cavalcanti (twice), Charles Crichton, Basil Dearden and Robert Hamer.
 Of the four filmettes, the most famous is Cavalcanti’s The Ventriloquist’s Dummy, a creepy tale in which a sweating Michael Redgrave is increasingly upstaged by his wooden dummy, who seems to want to run off with a rival ventriloquist.
 It’s good, but more effective is Robert Hamer’s The Haunted Mirror, a remarkably simple story about a mirror whose reflection shows a scene of a different room, a different life from that of the room it’s currently hanging in.
 They’re all fine campfire tales in fact, and the atmosphere of over-egged storytelling is enhanced by the cast of slightly stagey actors.
 Add to that the scenes of relentless cigarette smoking, the huge amounts of tweed involved in the tailoring of all concerned and Dead of Night is as evocative of a bygone age as rickets.
 And the way that Basil Dearden fuses the stories together, with a linking narrative that finally pays off handsomely in a weird Powell and Pressburger finale, makes for an entirely satisfactory entertainment, even at this extreme distance.

-For Those In Peril (Soda, cert 18, DVD)
+For Those in Peril (Soda, cert 18, DVD)

 George MacKay has the big head and good looks of a star in waiting.
 He was a convincing romantic foil in How I Live Now, and is called on to do a less heroic sort of acting in this Scotland-set narrative about the lad who is branded a Jonah after he survives the loss of a boat at sea.
 The sole survivor.
 Everyone else dead, including his brother.
 Director Paul Wright’s film then delves into the psychological disintegration that this loss brings about, playing moody tricks with the camera, providing strong dislocatory imagery and painting a powerful picture of the nastiness of the small rural community when it turns against someone – shades of The Wicker Man.
 But mostly he just follows the lad around as his behaviour becomes more erratic.
 As well as the easier job of acting increasingly weirdly, McKay is also required to externalise internal emotion.
 And he does it admirably in a drama that could do with a touch more action to accompany the moody intensity.